How to Connect to Droplets with the Droplet Console

 To connect to a Droplet using the Droplet Console, the Droplet must have the Droplet agent installed.
 The agent is installed by default on all new Droplets created after August 2021, and you can install the agent manually on older Droplets.

-By default, the Droplet Console will connect on the first port defined in the Droplet’s SSH daemon configuration, /etc/ssh/sshd_config.
+By default, the Droplet Console connects on the first port defined in the Droplet’s SSH daemon configuration, /etc/ssh/sshd_config.
 If you launch sshd with a different configuration file, or if you define multiple ports in that file and want to use one other than the first, you need to update the service file for the Droplet agent.

 The Droplet agent service file is /etc/systemd/system/droplet-agent.service on Droplets with systemd and /etc/init/droplet-agent.conf on older Droplets with initctl.